Non-Markovian dynamics of a two-level system in a bosonic bath and a Gaussian fluctuating environment with finite

-If we look at the stochastic field subenvironment, involving analysis of impact of changing the frequency cutoff and the coupling strength of a random process individually for each of the random processes of the stochastic field, reveals the differences originating from the different types of coupling of the random processes acts differently.
-The processes \(\xi_2(t)\) and \(\Omega(t)\) acting together with the HT-Drude bath subenvironment do not affect the TLS steady states in the Markovian approximation and also the stationary probability of the excited state is always bigger for the non-RWA interaction in comparison with the RWA interaction with the bath.
-In case of changing the random process \(\xi_1(t)\), it does affect stationary states in the Markovian approximation and the excited state stationary probability is higher for the non-RWA interaction than for the RWA interaction for small frequency cut-offs and coupling strengths, but is lower - for large frequency cut-offs and coupling strengths.
-When the stochastic field is presented by the \(\Omega(t)\) random process and constitutes a purely dephasing channel but still impacts the steady states via the relaxation channel of the bath, as a consequence of the induced correlations between the subenvironments developed during the evolution.
+A more detailed investigation of interaction with the stochastic field subenvironment, involving analysis of impact of changing the frequency cutoff and the coupling strength of a random process individually for each of the random processes of the stochastic field, reveals the differences originating from the different types of coupling of the random processes with the TLS.
+The random processes \(\xi_2(t)\) and \(\Omega(t)\) acting together with the HT-Drude bath subenvironment do not affect the TLS steady states in the Markovian approximation and the steady TLS excited state probability is always higher for the non-RWA interaction with the bath in comparison with the RWA interaction with the bath.
+In case of changing the random process \(\xi_1(t)\), the excited state probability behaves the same way only for small frequency cutoffs $\gamma_{\xi_1}$ and coupling strengths $\Delta_{\xi_1}$, otherwise the relation is reversed.
+If the stochastic field is represented by the \(\Omega(t)\) random process, it forms a purely dephasing channel but still impacts the steady states via the relaxation channel of the bath, as a consequence of the induced correlations between the subenvironments developed during the evolution.